Bikur Cholim Hospital

 Bikur Cholim had obstetrics and cardiac departments, a modern neonatal intensive care unit, a pediatrics department, and bariatric and plastic surgery units.
 After 2010 it treated some 60,000 patients annually.
 With 700 administrators, doctors, nurses, technicians and cleaners, it was one of Jerusalem's largest downtown employers.
 One-third of the doctors were Israeli Arabs, many of whom chose Bikur Holim for their residencies.

 In December 2012 the hospital was taken over by Shaare Zedek Medical Center and continued to function as a branch of Shaare Zedek.
 The main hospital was then closed down, with the building on Haneviim (Prophets') Street, the maternity ward, which serves the residents of the nearby neighborhoods and various clinics, continuing to operate.
 At the same time, plans were submitted to the planning authorities for the restoration of the historic structure and its integration into a complex that includes commercial and housing areas.
-In 2020 the authorities have decided to also close the maternity ward, following guidelines which require such wards be located next to hospitals that can provide special medical services in case they are needed.
+In 2020, the authorities decided to also close the maternity ward, following guidelines which require such wards be located next to hospitals that can provide special medical services in case they are needed.

 History

 Old City (c.
 1826-1947)

-Bikur Cholim opened in a rented building in the Old City around 1826.
+Bikur Cholim opened in a rented building in the Old City in 1826.
 In 1843, it had three rooms for patients.
 It was run by the Bikur Cholim society.
 After the Mission established a medical facility in the Old City, hoping to attract Jews, the society intensified its activity.
 In 1854, a building was purchased which soon grew overcrowded.
 In 1864, another complex of buildings was acquired incorporating treatment rooms, a pharmacy, a hospice for the terminally ill and administrative offices.
 The Ashkenazi Perushim Hospital, as it was known, became the favorite charity of the British Jewish philanthropist Moses Montefiore, who described the facility in his diary in 1875.
 The general ward consisted of two rooms, each with eight beds.
 One room was reserved for men, and the other for women.
 In 1893, the hospital cared for 781 patients and treated 12,347 people in its out-patient clinics.